leroykwok/leroykwok.github.io/index.md

 ## <a id="about"></a>👨‍💻 About Me

 <!-- ![Profile Picture](assets/images/profile.jpg) -->

-Hi, I'm Jason, an ambitious professional with a focus on Data Science, Engineering, and Software Development.
-I am passionate about solving complex problems with scalable data pipelines, optimized machine learning models, and robust software systems.
-With experience at U.S. DOT, Wolters Kluwer, and MORSE Corp, I am eager to contribute to impactful data-driven solutions and continue growing in my career.
+Hi, I'm Jason, an ambitious **Data Scientist and Software Developer** passionate about leveraging technology to solve complex business problems.

+I have operationalized **LLM RAG** applications, built **scalable data pipelines**, and **deployed ML/software solutions** across my experiences at U.S. DOT, Wolters Kluwer, and MORSE Corp.
+My expertise spans **data science, data engineering, machine learning, and software development**.

+I am eager to contribute to **high-impact, data-driven solutions** and continuously expand my expertise in AI, infrastructure, and software scalability.

 ---